DHRI-Curriculum/Data-and-Ethics/frontmatter.md

 ## Abstract

 What is data?
 What counts as data?
+These are questions we will explore throughout the workshop.

-Data is the foundation of nearly all digital projects and often help us to understand and express ideas and narratives.
-Rarely are we presented with data that is already cleaned and ready for analysis.
-Hence, in order to do digital work, we ought to know how data is captured, constructed, and manipulated.
-In this workshop we will be discussing the basics of research data, in terms of material, transformation, and presentation.
-We will also engage with the ethical dimensions of what it means to work with data, from collection to visualization and representation.
+Data is foundational to nearly all digital projects and often help us to understand and express our ideas and narratives.
+Hence, in order to do digital work, we should know how data is captured, constructed, and manipulated.
+In this workshop we will be discussing the basics of research data, in terms of its material, transformation, and presentation.
+We will also engage with the ethical dimensions of what it means to work with data, from collection to visualization to representation.

 ## Learning Objectives